syncfusion-content/asp.net-core-docs/aspnet-core/DataManager/corsdatafetching.md

 {% endhighlight %}

-Now, any site that wants to load a resource directly using AJAX can do so without getting the browser security error.
-It's a very helpful technique for modern apps that often load data using JavaScript, and hopefully more modern web APIs will start to support CORS.
+Now, any website that wants to load a resource using AJAX can do so without getting the security error.

 ## Access-Control-Request-Method

-The Access-Control-Request-Method is used when issuing a preflight request to let the server know what HTTP method will be used when the actual request is made.
+The Access-Control-Request-Method is used when issuing a preflight request to let the server know what HTTP method will be used when the  request is made.

 {% highlight html %}